Flat silicon gradient index lens with deep reactive-ion-etched 3-layer anti-reflection structure for millimeter and submillimeter wavelengths: Design

 \subsection{GRIN lens: theoretical design}

-A Wood lens \cite{Wood:1905} is a flat lens having a radial gradient index that follows the power distribution \cite{Caldwell:92}:
+A Wood lens \cite{Wood:1905} is a flat optic with focusing provided by a power-law dependence of the refractive index on radius~\cite{Caldwell:92}:

-where $n_{\lambda}(r)$ is the refractive index of the lens for a wavelength $\lambda$ and at a distance $r$ from the optical axis, and $N_{i,\lambda}$ are real coefficients depending on the wavelength.
-In practice, designing a Wood lens requires to use a finite number of coefficients.
-The simplest and most common Wood lens only uses the two first $N_{i,\lambda}$ coefficients \cite{Charman:1982, Savini:2012, Fischer:2000}, which corresponds to a parabolic index profile and it is the design we have chosen for the GRIN lens presented in this article.
-Assuming that the $N_{i,\lambda}$ coefficients are wavelength invariant because our GRIN material is designed to keep a constant index over our bandwidth of interest (100 -- 400~GHz), we can rewrite the refractive index distribution as
+where $n_{\lambda}(r)$ is the refractive index of the lens for a wavelength $\lambda$ and at a distance $r$ from the optical axis, and $N_{i,\lambda}$ are real coefficients that may depend on wavelength.
+In practice, only a finite number of coefficients is possible.
+The simplest and most common Wood lens uses only the two first $N_{i,\lambda}$ coefficients \cite{Charman:1982, Savini:2012, Fischer:2000}, which corresponds to a parabolic index profile.
+We have chosen this profile for this work for the sake of simplicity.
+Because our design aims to provide a lens that is intrinsically achromatic over the 160--355~GHz frequency range of interest, we take the $N_{i,\lambda}$ to be wavelength-independent,

 with $N_{0}$ the index of the lens on the optical axis ($N_{0} = n(0)$).
-Under the paraxial approximation, and assuming the medium around the lens is air, $N_{1}$ can be expressed as

-with $t$ the thickness of the lens, $f$ the focal distance, and $n_{air}$ the relative index of air.
-By replacing $N_{0}$ and $N_{1}$ in equation~\ref{eq:Wood_2} we obtain:

-For a focusing GRIN lens (see figure~\ref{fig:GRIN_schematic_1}), the maximum index is located at $r=0$ and the minimum index is at the edge of the lens, at $r=R$, with R the radius of the lens.
-So we can write $n(0) = n_{max}$ and $n(R) = n_{min}$.
-From equation~\ref{eq:GRIN}, and for given values of $R$, $n_{min}$, and $n_{max}$, it is possible to calculate the relation between the lens thickness $t$ and the focal distance $f$:
+For a focusing GRIN lens (see Figure~\ref{fig:GRIN_schematic_1}), the maximum index is located at $r=0$ and the minimum index is at $r=R$, where $R$ is the radius of the edge of the lens's focusing region (the physical radius must be larger than $R$ to provide an unetched mounting surface).
+We may thus write $n(0) = n_{max}$ and $n(R) = n_{min}$, and Equation~\ref{eq:Wood_2} becomes